-The current B.A.
-Biology Option at UMW was developed at a time when the biology program was much smaller in size and scope and the biology faculty were housed within the Department of Environmental Sciences.
+The current biology degree at UMW was developed at a time when the biology program was much smaller in size and scope and the biology faculty were housed within the Department of Environmental Sciences.
 Over time, as the number of biology students increased, new faculty were added and new related areas were created to accommodate the growing spectrum of student interests.
-The tremendous growth in the number of biology students eventually led to the need for a Biology Department and, in September 2009, the BOR approved a proposal to split the Department of Environmental Sciences into the Department of Biology and the Department of Environmental Sciences.
-Shortly thereafter, the Biology faculty reviewed the existing degree structure, keeping in mind the needs of its current students who are primarily interested in wildlife biology, biomedical careers and veterinary sciences.
-The department found that its current programs could be significantly improved in several areas.
+The tremendous growth in the number of biology students eventually led to the need for a Biology Department and, in September 2009, the BOR approved a proposal to split the Department of Environmental Sciences into the Department of Biology and the Department of Earth and Environmental Sciences.
+Shortly thereafter, the Biology faculty reviewed the existing degree structure, keeping in mind the needs of our current students who are primarily interested in wildlife biology, biomedical careers and veterinary sciences.
+We found that our current program could be significantly improved in several areas.
 First, the current structure contains far too much redundancy in the Related Areas that are offered.
-Second, the current BA/Option/Related Area program structure is confusing for both current and prospective students.
-Finally, the Bachelor of Arts Major does not accurately reflect the course work currently required for UMW biology students, as the Biology program require a very directed course of study that is more reflective of a Bachelor of Science degree than a B.A. degree.
+Second, our current BA/Option/Related Area degree structure is confusing for both current and prospective students.
+Finally, the Bachelor of Arts degree does not accurately reflect the course work currently required for UMW biology students, as we require a very directed course of study that is more reflective of a Bachelor of Science degree.

-Under the current degree structure, students interested in biology can pursue any of six different biological Related Areas and the level of redundancy among these Related Areas is both unnecessary and confusing.
+Under our current degree structure, students interested in biology can pursue any of six different biological Related Areas and the level of redundancy among these Related Areas is both unnecessary and confusing.
 For example, five of the seven courses required for the Veterinary Science Related Area are identical to those required for the Cell/Molecular Biology Related Area, and many courses in both of these Related Areas are the same as those required for the Pre-Professional Health Sciences Related Area.
 There is also redundancy between departments in the Related Areas that are currently offered.
 For example, the Biological Mathematics Related Area offered through the Biology Department is extremely similar to the Mathematical Biology Related Area offered through the Math Department.
-Under the proposed degree structure students would not choose from six Related Areas would but would instead take one of three Options: Molecular Bioscience, Wildlife Ecology or Integrative Biology.
-This new structure will eliminate the redundancy in the Related Areas of our current program and will continue to serve the needs of all biology students.
-Those students interested in molecular biology, biomedical or veterinary sciences will be well served by the

-Molecular Bioscience Option.
+Under the new degree structure we are proposing, students would not choose from six Related Areas would but would instead take one of three Options: Molecular Bioscience, Wildlife Ecology or Integrative Biology.
+This new structure will eliminate the redundancy in the Related Areas of our current program and will continue to serve the needs of ALL biology students.
+Those students interested in molecular biology, biomedical or veterinary sciences will be well served by the Molecular Bioscience Option.
 The Wildlife Ecology Option will prepare students for careers or graduate programs in wildlife biology or ecology and the Integrative Biology Option will allow the students to work with their faculty advisors and customize their upper division course work to accommodate more specialized interests.
 For example, a student wishing to specialize in plant genetics could take a customized set of upper division classes from the Wildlife Ecology and Molecular Bioscience Options as well as suitable classes from outside the Biology Department.